On this page

 |PLUS transaction costs||Term deposit: ($100,000 x Nil) Listed investment 1: ($142,000 x Nil) Managed investment 1: ($150,000 x 0.06%) Managed investment 2: ($200,000 x 0.08%)||AND you will be charged or have deducted from your investment $250 in transaction costs|

 |If your balance was $600,000, for that year you’ll be charged fees of $9,298|

 Source: Australian Executor Trustees Small APRA Fund General Reference Guide

 SAF vs SMSF: How do they compare?

 SMSF are established, managed and controlled by their members, who are also the fund trustees.
-While SAFs operate in a similar way to an SMSF, a professional trustee is responsible for establishing and managing an SAF on your behalf.
+While SAFs operate in a similar way to an SMSF, a professional trustee is responsible for establishing and managing a SAF on your behalf.

-A key difference between SMSFs and SAFs is that they are regulated by different regulatory bodies – the ATO and APRA respectively.
+A key difference between SMSFs and SAFs is they are regulated by different regulatory bodies – the ATO and APRA respectively.

-In addition, SAFs can apply to AFCA for resolution of a dispute or complaint arising over death benefit paid from the fund, whereas SMSFs don’t have that option.
+In addition, SAFs can apply to AFCA for resolution of a dispute or complaint arising over a death benefit paid from the fund, whereas SMSFs don’t have that option.
 AFCA’s dispute resolution service is free, whereas SMSF members can only use the more expensive court system.